 Tai-Kadai and Hmong-Mien Groups in Vietnam

 The Tai-Kadai and Hmong-Mien language groups make-up a large cluster of somewhat-related ethnic minority groups in Northern Vietnam and across southern China and SE Asia.
-Tai-Kadai include groups like Tay, Colao, Boy, Lachi, Nung, and includes the dominant groups of Thailand and neighbouring Laos.
-The Hmong-Mien language groups includes the Sapa-famous H’mong, and the Pathen and Dao, as well as many groups in China.
+Tai-Kadai include groups like Tay, Colao, Boy, Lachi, Nung — groups that dominate Thailand and neighbouring Laos.
+The Hmong-Mien language groups includes the famous H’mong, as well as the Pathen and Dao, and many other groups in China.

 Tip: To witness the incredible diversity of Vietnam’s minority peoples’, visit Ha Giang and the plateaus of Dong Van, where there are >20 ethnic groups in close proximity.
 Read more here.

 Both families are thought to have originated around 1200 BC, in what is now southern China, and possibly in northern Vietnam for the Tai-Kadai branch (Edmondson and Gregerson 2007; Sidwell 2014).
-The beginning of their separate migrations into South-Eas Asian around dates to 500 BC.
+The beginning of their separate migrations into South-East Asian is dated to around 500 BC.

-Multiple genetic studies reveal that the two groups show only slight differentiation, but other overlapping and high inter-relatedness, especially with the Kinh and Muong and Khoumu.
+Multiple genetic studies reveal that the two groups show only slight differentiation from each other.
+Otherwise, they are genetically overlapping and have high inter-relatedness with the Kinh and Muong and Khoumu.

 Sino-Tibetian Ethnic Groups in Vietnam

 The genetic profile of these groups show a distinct clustering away from the other Vietnamese groups.
-Some individuals are more related to Tungusic and Mongolic ethnic groups from China and Siberia than to Vietnamese (such as the Sila ethnic minorities), where others, such as the Phula and Lolo, are more inter-mixed with Kinh, Hmong, and Mien ethnic groups.
+Some individuals are more related to Tungusic and Mongolic ethnic groups from China and Siberia, instead of Vietnamese (such as the Sila ethnic minorities), where others, such as the Phula and Lolo, are more inter-mixed with Kinh, Hmong, and Mien ethnic groups.
 Interestingly, the latter groups live at lower elevations than the other Sino-Tibetan speakers.